An Overview of ASC 840: What Every Accountant Needs to Know

 It is important to note that a lessee can not record a capital lease asset on the financial statements greater than the asset's fair value.
 Therefore the discount rate must be increased to a rate that will reduce the asset and the liability until it is equal.

-How are Lease Incentives Accounted for under ASC 840?
+How were lease incentives accounted for under ASC 840?

 Under ASC 840, lease incentives are accounted for as a separate liability which is reduced on a straight-line basis.